 Sometimes distance can impact graduation celebrations, with family and close friends living too far away to attend a graduation ceremony.
 Plus, schools often have to limit the number of invitees per graduate in order to stay within maximum capacity of the graduation venue.
 It’s always nice to celebrate in a way that can bring everyone together, no matter how near or far they may be.

 A Video Yearbook/College Reveal

-Do you know what the Class of 2021 is planning after graduation?
+Do you know what the Graduating Class is planning after graduation?
 Here’s a great idea for your graduating class.
 Set up a Group Video and send the invitation to everyone in your class.
 Have them submit a short video clip having them share what their plans are after graduation.
 Have they been saving to do some backpacking abroad?
 Do they have a great job lined up?
 Are they moving on to college or university?
 Have each graduate submit a short video where they reveal what they have planned!
 They can get creative, sharing plans, doing a surprise reveal of what college they’ve chosen, etc. Once everyone has submitted their video, create a montage with everyone’s stories included and share it to the graduating class, play it to kick off the graduation ceremony, and download it as a treasured keepsake.